ki14jaeh/Data-Analysis-Portfolio/20230907/README.md

 <img src="https://github.com/ki14jaeh/Data-Analysis-Portfolio/blob/main/20230907/WTI%20Prices.png" width="600" />

-The US 10Y Yield and oil prices are closely correlated.
+The graph below shows that historically US 10Y Yield and oil prices are inversely correlated.
 As seen below WTI Crude Oil and US 10-Year Tresury Yield has a relatively positive correlation.
 This is because increasing oil prices leads to an increase in the expected inflation rate, ultiamtely leading to interest rates and bond yields rising.
 Bonds with longer cash flows will see their yields rise and prices fall the most as seen in the figure below that compares US 10-Year Tresury Yield vs. iShares 20 Plus Year Treasury Bond ETF(TLT).

 ```
 import matplotlib.dates as mdates